asteere/ad-nimbus/docs/RegressionTesting.md

 # 2.2 The output of checkhostnetlocation contains the curl command with the correct ip address and port.
 # Run the command on another machine.

-# 3.0 Validate that two additional netlocations are added when the consul health checks start to fail
+# 3.0 (Demo) Validate that two additional netlocations are added when the consul health checks start to fail

 # Watch the number of netlocations.
 In a CoreOS window run the following:
 mywatch.sh -n .5 "flu | grep netlocation"